The Power of Automating Evidence Disposition

 February 19, 2020

-Every item that’s submitted by an officer is going to be disposed of at some point.
+Every item of evidence that’s submitted by an officer is going to be disposed of at some point.
 There are things that will be kept for decades and there are things that will be held for weeks, but everything has an eligibility date.
 Most of the evidence that comes in, becomes eligible for disposition through one or two processes: either through a limitation statute or from adjudication.

 Limitation statute is a law that determines how long a person can be tried for a particular offense.
 If no one has been tried or charged with a crime, the evidence becomes worthless after that limitation expires because they can’t bring a criminal case against someone after a limitation.
 The statute has expired.
 The evidence, regardless of how good it is, is useless.